Trailgenic/exmxc-audit/README.md

 # exmxc-audit

-An exmxc.ai intelligence module — auditing the AI-search era
+A strategic intelligence module for auditing AI-search comprehension and machine-level entity legibility.

 ---

 ## 🧠 Overview

-**exmxc-audit** is a diagnostic intelligence module developed by **exmxc.ai**, the strategic intelligence institution for the AI-search era.
+exmxc-audit is a diagnostic intelligence module developed by exmxc.ai, the strategic intelligence institution for the AI-search era.

-It evaluates websites and digital entities for **AI comprehension readiness** — measuring how modern AI systems perceive, reconstruct, and trust an entity under real-world crawl conditions.
+It evaluates websites and digital entities for AI comprehension readiness — measuring how modern AI systems perceive, reconstruct, and trust an entity under real-world crawl conditions.

-> This is not SEO.
-> This is **machine-level entity legibility**.

 ---